pagantis/orders-api-client/README.md

 ### Confirm Order

 When the order is AUTHORIZED confirm is the action of the merchant that informs the payment method that he validates and confirms that the user has paid the order.
-A confirmed order can only be cancelled with a total refund.
 Confirmed orders are processed and the loan is created.
 Once a loan is confirmed it is able to have refunds.

 A callback URL can be added to the order for notification of orders waiting for confirmation.